Cyber Wellness is about the proactive and positive use of the internet, social and mobile applications.

 The Evolution of Cyber Wellness in the Philippines

-It was a turning point for the early adopters of blogging and social media back then because mainstream media and PR/Ad/Marketing agencies have embraced the platform.
-So early adopters, like me, have chosen a niche to take advantage of this opportunity.
-Some embraced Digital Marketing and PR, others Politics and still others eCommerce, and these colleagues are now popular in the niche they have chosen.
+It was a turning point for the early adopters of blogging and social media users back then because mainstream media and PR/Ad/Marketing agencies have embraced the platform.
+So early adopters have chosen a niche to take advantage of this opportunity.
+Some embraced Digital Marketing and PR, others online news media, and still others eCommerce.
+These colleagues are now popular in the niche they have chosen.

-As for me, I stuck to my HR and OD origin and decided to influence the industry (human resource management) instead to go digital social and mobile.
-But I thought then, if others will engage executives to convince companies to take advantage of the opportunity and protect their reputation, why not offer the same to families?
+I decided to stick with my HR and OD roots and influence the HR industry to instead go digital social and mobile.
+But I thought then if others will engage executives to convince companies to protect their brand, why not offer the same to families?

 Keep Your Family Safe Online Seminars

-So I presented via Facebook the idea of holding a supposedly one time parenting seminar.
-Chay Saputil, who was promoting online safety for a software company volunteered to help-out.
-Carlo Ople, who was a gamer then, also volunteered to share his experience so parents will be enlightened of the effects of gaming.
+I floated the idea via Facebook to hold a supposedly one-time parenting seminar.
+Chay Saputil, who was promoting online safety for a software company volunteered to help out.
+Carlo Ople, who was a gamer then, also volunteered to share his experience so parents will be enlightened about the effects of gaming.
 Girlie Corda, who was into creatives and strategic communications, volunteered to do the creative materials for us.
-The seminar was an instant hit, and the learning event has become one of the sought after seminars for parents.
-Thus, the first phase of cyber wellness campaign was born.
+The seminar was an instant hit, and the learning event has become one of the sought-after seminars for parents.
+Thus, the first phase of the cyber wellness campaign was born.

 Read: More Boys Are Sexually Violated in PH – UNICEF

-Because of the turn of events, the announcement page, websafetyforparents.org, was converted to a blog, and became our platform to discuss web safety tips for parents.
-It eventually won the Best in Advocacy Blog on 2010.
+Because of the turn of events, the announcement page, websafetyforparents.org, was converted to a blog and became our platform to discuss web safety tips for parents.
+It eventually won the Best in Advocacy Blog in 2010.

-The following year, 2011, the same initiative propelled us to become a finalist for Globe’s 1st [email protected] Awards.
+The following year, 2011, the same initiative propelled us to become a finalist for Globe’s 1st T@tt Awards.

 Cyber/Bullying Awareness and Prevention Campaign

-Not long after that, the program evolved from teaching parents, to educating young people to be responsible on their online behaviour.
+Not long after that, the program evolved from teaching parents, to educating young people to be responsible for their online behavior.
 Unknown to these youngsters, they can either be victims of cyber bullying or bashers of another person.
-I thought back then, anytime soon, cyber bullying will become a major issue.
+I thought back then, anytime soon, cyberbullying will become a major issue.
 I published a blog post/open letter ( I can’t recall if I also sent an email to major networks, but I think I did) inviting them to collaborate and help out on the campaign.
-Anytime soon, I thought then, there will be major issue.
+Anytime soon, I thought then, there will be a major issue.
 I got no response, but a few weeks after that, a network launched their think before you click campaign.

 As I was anticipating (but hoping it’ll not happen), a major cyber bullying incident broke out– the Chris Lao, “I was not informed”, case.
-The irony was, a news clip of the same network which launched above campaign, was the trigger point of nationwide cyber bullying.
+The irony was, a news clip of the same network which launched the above campaign, was the trigger point of nationwide cyberbullying.

 Because we’re campaigning online about the threat of cyber abuse, before a major incident happened, we’ve been invited left and right for our awareness and prevention campaign in schools.